-ARTICLE 47 - RESIGNATION
+ARTICLE 45 - RESIGNATION

-(a) An employee on regular appointment may resign by giving at least two months' notice in writing to the OC President or designate and designated supervisor, unless an earlier date is mutually acceptable.

-(b) For employees on non-regular appointments, the resignation will take effect at the end of their appointment period, unless an earlier date is mutually acceptable.
+- (a) An employee on regular appointment may resign by giving at least 60 days' notice in writing to his/her designated supervisor.
+The resignation will take effect at the end of 60 days or his/her current teaching assignment, whichever comes first, unless an earlier date is mutually acceptable. - (b) For employees on non-regular appointments, notice of resignation shall be given in writing to the designated supervisor.
+The resignation will take effect at the end of their appointment period, unless an earlier date is mutually acceptable.

-ARTICLE 48 - DISCIPLINE, SUSPENSION, AND DISMISSAL
+ARTICLE 46 - DISCIPLINE, SUSPENSION, AND DISMISSAL

-48.1 Investigation of Conduct
+46.1 Investigation of Conduct